Best Treadmills 2026

 Key specs: - Motor: 3.25 CHP - Max speed: 12 mph - Incline: -3% to +12% - Belt width: 20" (51cm) - Screen: 10-inch HD touchscreen - SpaceSaver fold

 Most treadmills only go from flat to incline.
 The Pro 2000 adds -3% decline — downhill running intervals, easier transition from trail running, more training variety.
-At this price, no other machine offers it.
+At this price, no other machine has it.

 The 3.25 CHP motor is a genuine continuous rating — handles sustained running without the motor straining.
 The 10-inch touchscreen is responsive. iFIT integration auto-adjusts incline and speed during trainer-led sessions.